 Practice career-long development and training of all staff

 The trope that older workers are digitally challenged and lacking essential skills – and thus “too expensive” – results from focusing training and development on workers 40 and younger.
 Capital equipment without lifelong maintenance is destined for the scrap heap.
 Robust training throughout careers should become mandatory.

 Employers have made modest strides in moving from rigid to more flexible workplaces — especially for younger employees with family commitments.
-Only more varied, robust and lifelong practices can afford them to aging workers as well.
-Part-time work needs finally to be embraced.
+Only more varied, robust and lifelong practices can mainstream them for aging workers as well.
+Part-time work and phased retirement need finally to be fully embraced.

 Provide ongoing, on-demand financial wellness counseling

-Restoring pensions or greatly increasing contributions to 401ks would be both desirable – and costly.
-A portion of the savings that accrue from ending pensions can be applied to the #1 form of financial support employees want: annual, free individual retirement planning sessions.
+Restoring pensions or greatly increasing contributions to 401ks is highly desirable.
+A complementary step is the application of a portion of the savings that accrue from ending defined benefit pensions to the #1 form of financial support employees want: annual, free and well-vetted individual retirement planning sessions.
 Enhanced pensions without ongoing guidance risk inadequate retirement preparation.